ObolNetwork/obol-docs/versioned_docs/version-v0.13.0/int/quickstart/group/quickstart-group-operator.md

 We use the "Multiple Compose File" feature which provides a very powerful way to override any configuration in `docker-compose.yml` without needing to modify git-checked-in files since that results in conflicts when upgrading this repo.
 See [this](https://docs.docker.com/compose/extends/#multiple-compose-files) for more details.

-There are some additional compose files in this repository, `compose-debug.yml`, `docker-compose.override.yml.sample` and `mevboost-compose.yml`, along-with the default `docker-compose.yml` file that you can use for this purpose.
+There are some additional compose files in this repository, `compose-debug.yml`, `docker-compose.override.yml.sample` and `mevboost-compose.yml`, along with the default `docker-compose.yml` file that you can use for this purpose.

 - `compose-debug.yml` contains some additional containers that developers can use for debugging, like `jaeger`.
 To achieve this, you can run:
 ```